Searching the Documentation

 The Search button — Click to search.

-The Reset button — Click to empty the content field and return to default search rules.
-Selecting this button will also display the Recent searches list.
+The Reset button — Click to clear the content field and return to default search rules.

 In addition to the above elements, there are two optional menus with which you can restrict your search further.
 They include: